Badgerati/Pode/docs/Getting-Started/Debug.md

 - **Enable**: Boolean value to enable or disable the memory dump feature.
 - **Format**: Specifies the default format for the dump file.
 Supported formats are `json`, `clixml`, `txt`, `bin`, and `yaml`.
 - **Path**: Specifies the directory where the dump file will be saved.
 If the directory does not exist, it will be created.
+- **MaxDepth**: Specifies the maximum depth to traverse when collecting information.

 ### Overriding Default Settings at Runtime